 Building Python lxml in a virtualenv on Mac OS X 10.7

-UPDATE: As of 19th April 2013, libxml has been updated to version 2.9.1.
-This fixes the issue that was in 2.9.0 which resulted in a failed build on Mac OS.
-The steps in the original post should no longer be needed and you should be able to install lxml or any python application that uses lxml simply by preceeding the command with STATIC_DEPS=true (for instance STATIC_DEPS=true pip install lxml).
+).
 Setting this environment variable will ensure the latest lxml is downloaded (rather than linking dynamically to the one in your installation).
 This is in fact what lxml suggests.
 I’ve updated this post as it seems to get quite a lot of traffic from people with python lxml issues.
 If you’re still having issues, the original post continues below and goes into a lot more detail.

 Today I attempted to install Scrapy for one of my personal project ideas.
 It took me hours to work out how to get a working installation.
 This post is for anyone who googles their error messages hoping for a solution.
 If you have done just that I have good news!
 The solution is at the bottom of the post.